lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 **SSH** stands for ***S**ecure **SH**ell* which is a [cryptographic](https://en.wikipedia.org/wiki/Cryptography "Cryptography")  [network protocol](https://en.wikipedia.org/wiki/Network_protocol "Network protocol") that allows secure access over an otherwise unsecured network.
 SSH is encrypted with *Secure Sockets Layer* (SSL), which makes it difficult for these communications to be intercepted and read.

 Any VPS could be accessed with a typical user/password exchange, but it's also possible to setup *SSH keys* that identify trusted computers without the need for passwords.
 For additional security, it's also possible to add a *passphrase* to the key pair, that act as a password to access the key itself.

-The first time you connect to a droplet as *root*, the system asks you to change the password.
-You have first to paste again the password you've just used to login, and then enter (twice) a new (strong) password.
-I advise you to use a password manager to securely collect, store and organize all your credentials.
-My suggestion is the free open source [KeePass Password Safe](https://keepass.info/).

   <a name="without-key-windows"/>